Photonic heat transport through a Josephson junction in a resistive environment

 where $B$ is a constant such that $\Sigma^{r(2)}(\omega=0)=0$.

 From these expressions one can obtain numerical results for the self-energies \cite{SM}.
 In addition, fully analytical results for the Keldysh self-energies can be obtained in the limit $(R_L+R_R)/R_Q \rightarrow 1$ and $T_j \rightarrow 0$~\cite{SM} (see also comments below).
+Let us also mention that this perturbative analysis leads to the same predictions as dynamical Coulomb blockade theory that were used in Ref. \cite{subero_bolometric_2022} for fitting the IV curves \cite{SM}.

-Replacing these results into Eq.~\eqref{dressedGFs}, we obtain the results in Fig.~\ref{fig3}(a) for the heat transmission coefficient, which exhibits a strong dependence on $E_J$, in spite of the full suppression of the dc Josephson effect that occurs in the insulating phase \cite{ingold:1992}.
-As shown in the inset of Fig. \ref{fig3}(a), the total heat current in this configuration decreases with increasing $E_J$, and, as illustrated by the dashed lines in this inset, the sensitivity of the total heat current with $E_J$ exhibits a strong dependence on the lead resistances.
+Replacing these results into Eq.~\eqref{dressedGFs}, we obtain the results in Fig.~\ref{fig3}(a) for the heat transmission coefficient, which exhibits a strong dependence on $E_J$, in spite of the full suppression of the dc Josephson effect that occurs in the insulating phase \cite{ingold:1992} for this parameter range.
+As shown in Fig. \ref{fig3}(b), the total heat current in this configuration decreases with increasing $E_J$, and, as illustrated by the dashed lines in this panel, the sensitivity of the total heat current with $E_J$ exhibits a strong dependence on the lead resistances.

 One gets more insight by analyzing the low frequency renormalization of the heat transmission coefficient $\tau_{\rm parallel}(\omega)$.
 In fact, at low frequencies $\Sigma^{r(2)}(\omega) \sim -i \delta\eta \omega + \delta m \omega^2$, where $\delta \eta$ and $\delta m$ provide renormalization of the damping and mass model parameters.
 An analytical expression for the temperature and resistance scaling of these effective parameters is presented in \cite{SM}.
 At low temperatures ($T_{L,R} \ll \gamma$) and for $\eta_{L,R} \sim 1/2\pi$ we obtain